KennethOshiro/SmallPlatformerGD4/README.md

 I will try to keep this repo up to date as newer snapshots are released by the Godot team.

 The actual mechanics feel a bit floaty and imprecise, but that also seems to be the case with the original Godot 3 version of the game.

+UPDATE: I have updated this demo to Alpha 16.
+I actually reimported the original repository, and the whole tilemap was carried over correctly.